Vicious Christmas Eve pit bull attack leaves Kentucky woman dead, husband injured

 The Bell County Coroner's Office said the woman who was killed was Lorraine Brock Saylor, 66.

-WYMT-TV said her husband wsa Johnny Saylor.
+WYMT-TV identified the husband as Johnny Saylor.

 The sheriff's department said a caller had reported his brother and sister-in-law were attacked by two of their neighbor’s dogs, WLEX-TV reported.